New to Quakers?

 The Meeting begins when the first person enters the room, so we come in quietly.
 We have no ministers or creeds so we sit in a circle around a low table on which we have a few flowers from the garden.
 You can choose where you would like to sit.
 It takes a few minutes for everyone to settle down and once we feel that we are gathered there will be a reading.
 After that anyone who feels drawn to stand and speak may do so.
 It can be quite an experience to do this; on your first occasion you may feel that “quaking” is a good description for it!
 After each ministry there will be silence so that we can consider what has just been shared.
 Sometimes there will be a number of ministries, sometimes just a few.
 Ministries are very rarely prepared in advance but a common theme may develop.
 It does not feel like an empty silence, but as the mind calms we hope to provide an unpressured opportunity for spiritual exploration with the support of others.
 When the Meeting is due to end two Quakers will shake hands and then we all shake hands with those near us.
 After this there is an opportunity for those to express the thoughts they had during Meeting that didn’t quite make it into ministry; we call this “afterwords”.
 We then share news of friends and notices.

-There is always coffee and conversation afterwards.
+Refreshments and conversation take place afterwards.
 Before you leave you are welcome to pick up some of our leaflets or a little booklet called “Advices and Queries”.
 During these Covid times we have adapted our arrangements in order to keep everyone safe, but what hasn’t changed is the very special atmosphere of our Meeting for Worship.